dankinsoid/VDFlow/medium-story.md

 4. **Natural deep linking** - Tree structure facilitates deep linking
 5. **SwiftUI integration** - Works with native SwiftUI patterns
 6. **Lightweight implementation** - Small binary size (~100KB) with minimal overhead
+7. **UI-agnostic design** - Manages only navigation state, not UI presentation

 Unlike some navigation solutions that add significant binary weight or require restructuring an entire app, VDFlow is focused on solving the navigation problem specifically, with minimal overhead.